tzunghaor/settings-bundle/docs/define_section.md

 ========================

-The bundle needs to write the settings into objects of your setting_section class, so the class attributes must be readable and writable.
+The bundle needs to write the settings into objects of your setting_section class, so the class properties must be readable and writable.
 You have multiple
 possibilities:

-1. Simply make the class attributes public.
+1. Simply make the class properties public.
-2. Make the class attributes private, and create getter and setter methods.
+2. Make the class properties private, and create getter and setter methods.
-3. The previous possibilities have the disadvantage, when you receive the section object from the service, you can accidentally modify the values, which will effect other services.
-If you want to avoid this, then you can have private attributes, getter methods and pass all attributes with the constructor.
+3. The previous possibilities have the disadvantage, when you receive the section object from the service, you can accidentally modify the values, which will affect other services.
+If you want to avoid this, then you can have private properties, getter methods and pass all properties with the constructor.

 Let's see an example first, then we break down the possibilities: